derekvance21/clj-bball/NOTES.md

 - [ ] button-ify UI elements.
 Nobody likes using a select dropdown (however convenient it is for me, as a dev).
 What would be nicer is to have the selectable players all visible, and you click on their tile to select them.
     - [ ] First thing is to button-ify the action/types.
 The radio selector is kind of lame
-    - [ ] Another thing is to button-ify the player selectors
     Idea: you can't select a shot or action type until a player is selected.
 After it's selected, you can choose the action type (turnover, bonus, technical, or slicking a shot on the shot svg).
 After that happens, different players can be selected.
 If it's a miss (and reboundable?), you can select any player or team, on either team.
 If it's a turnover, you can select players from the defense to set a stealer.
 For a shot, there'll be a button foul? where you can set free throw attempts.
 If it's selected, there'll be vertically connected make/miss button pairs, for however many free throws there were.
 So one of each is required, and, if the last free throw is a miss, it'll prompt for a rebound player or team.
 For a bonus, maybe you can select single bonus or double bonus, and that'll determine how many free throws there are.
 Same thing about ending with a miss prompting for a rebound.
 For a technical, it'll be two free throws, no prompt for a rebound
-- [ ] have an action in progress above the most recent possession so that inputter can verify action before adding
 - [ ] supporting custom teams, datetime, other info
 - [ ] Fix bug where you can add empty action by only selecting player.
 Would be nice to use a proper reagent form, using custom validators like the ol' Angular ReactiveForm has
 - [ ] Add clojure/spec to app-db